WilliamHYZhang/PGuide/DESIGN.md

 We began by mapping out the tables that we would need:

 The users table includes id, username, password hash, and is_admin.
 The usernames must be unique to avoid multiple users operating under the same username.
+Password hashes are stored instead of passwords to maintain user privacy.
 Additionally, we decided to create a column for is_admin to store a boolean (true if user has admin access, false if not) instead of creating an entirely new table for admins for concision.

 The classes table includes id, code, and name.